 The extremely thin needles used in acupuncture are completely safe and sterile.
 They are extremely small, scarcely larger than a hair.
 There definitely will not be any pain involved in treatments.
 The acupuncture points in the ears are a focus point to quitting smoking so naturally they will be targeted.
 Often a small pellet (called ear seeds) will be put on these points in order to stimulate them if a craving occurs.

 Acupuncture is not a magical cure for any addiction, though it is one proven to help quit smoking.
 In order to make quitting easier, give me a call or send me an email to set up a consultation so that we can help you take control of your life and live it smoke-free.

 How Acupuncture Relieves Digestion and Gastrointestinal Pain

-Over thirty percent of the United States' population is affected by a type of digestive condition.
-These conditions can be problems such as acid reflux, food poisoning, irritable bowel syndrome, constipation, Crohn's disease, diarrhea, or ulcerative colitis.
-Thirty percent was figured only based on people who visit the physician's office due to a digestive problem, which means there could be thousands of unreported cases.
+More than 30% of the population of the US report issues with the gut or digestion.
+These issues can be disorders such as IBS (irritable bowel syndrome), diarrhea, constipation, acid reflux, food poisoning, ulcerative colitis or Crohn’s disease.
+Thirty percent was figured only based on people who visit the physician’s office due to a digestive problem, which means there could be thousands of unreported cases.
 Gastrointestinal problems are not usually cured with standard medications, but effectively treated with oriental medicine and acupuncture.